Hive Intelligence vs Codex

 - TradingView is the hero customer — "50M users, sole source of truth for all on-chain data" — strongest single logo in the category

-- Docs MCP and Codex Skills shipped on all tiers (Free/Growth/Enterprise) — agent gets direct doc access at zero marginal cost
+- Docs MCP and Codex Skills shipped on all listed tiers (Free/Growth/Enterprise) — agent gets structured docs access without consuming Hive credits

 - Hyper-optimized GraphQL surface for token + chart data with explicit OHLCV depth